top of page

 This renovated kitchen in a 1920's farmhouse began with almost no prep space or room for modern appliances.

-The design included removing a wall to gain additional square footage and eliminating a doorway that changed the traffic patterns and opened up extra wall space for much-needed storage.
+The design included removing a wall to gain additional square footage as well as the elimination of a doorway.
+These changes changed the traffic patterns and opened up extra wall space for much-needed storage.

-A "baking table" was selected as the island instead of traditional cabinetry not only because it had a more authentic period look, but also to keep it feeling as open as possible in that small space.
-The table also gave the homeowner the option of moving it around as needed.
+A "baking table" was selected as the island instead of traditional cabinetry.
+It not only had a more authentic period look, but also allowed the small space to feel more open.
+The table also gave the homeowners the option of moving it around as needed.

 A floor receptacle was installed so using appliances on the baking table would be possible without stretching a plug between the table and the wall.

-The wall sconces and pendants were not only appropriate to the home but also reflected the unique and eclectic style of the homeowner.
+The wall sconces and pendants were not only appropriate to the home but also reflected the unique and eclectic style of the homeowners.